Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ```

 ### Recount burst index

-- You can now make technos recount their current burst index when change the firing weapon.
+- You can now make technos recount their current burst index when they have changed the firing weapon or have maintained for a period of time without any targets.
 Defaults to `[General]` -> `RecountBurst`, which defaults to false.

 In `rulesmd.ini`:
 ```ini